bertrandclim/3S-GEOPROF-COMB/README.md

 ## Contents
 ### `/examples`
-Example Jupyter notebooks showing how to work with the data product.
-Check `/examples/README.md` for more info.
+Example Jupyter notebook showing how to work with the data product (`brief_intro.ipynb`).

 ### `/src`
 Source code used to produce the product.
 Please send me an email (check my GitHub profile for contact information) if you'd like to adapt this code to your needs.
 Check `/src/README.md` for more info.